-- (h) a declaration of prior Professional Services provided in the preceding two years to the insolvent Entity by the Member, the Members' Firm, a Network Firm or their Partners, including: - (i) the nature of the Professional Services; - (ii) when the Professional Service was provided; - (iii) the period over which the Professional Service was provided; - (iv) the Professional Fees paid; and - (v) the Member's reasons for believing why the Professional Service does not result in a conflict of interest or duty; - a declaration of any other relevant relationships the Member has had in the preceding two years that may be relevant to the creditors in assessing the Independence of the Member; - (j) a declaration that there are no other known prior Professional Services or other relationships that require disclosure; and - (k) a declaration of indemnities (other than statutory indemnities) and Upfront Payments, including: - (i) the identity of each indemnifier or provider of an Upfront Payment (name and relationship with the insolvent Entity); - (ii) the extent and nature of each indemnity or Upfront Payment; - (iii) a statement as to where the funds are being held; - (iv) when and how the funds will be applied; - (v) whether there are any conditions imposed on the use of funds; and - (vi) that there are no other indemnities or Upfront Payments to be disclosed. - 4.25 In addition to the requirements contained in paragraph 4.24, a Member in Public Practice should consider including in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) a declaration setting out all relationships the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practises have had more than two years prior to the Appointment with: - (a) the insolvent Entity; - (b) if the insolvent Entity is a company an Associate of the company; - (c) if the insolvent Entity is an individual: - (i) an Immediate or Close Family member of the individual; - (ii) a spouse or dependant of an Immediate or Close Family member of the individual; or - (iii) any Entity with which the individual or any of the persons listed above are associated; or - (d) any other Entity that may be relevant to the creditors in assessing the Independence of the Member.
+- (g)(h) a declaration of prior Professional Services provided in the preceding two years to the insolvent Entity by the Member, the Members' Firm, a Network Firm or their Partners, including: - (i) the nature of the Professional Services; - (ii) when the Professional Service was provided; - (iii) the period over which the Professional Service was provided; - (iv) the Professional Fees paid; and - the Member's reasons for believing why the Professional Service does not result in a conflict of interest or duty; - (h)(i) a declaration of any other relevant relationships the Members have had in the preceding two years ARITA 15 that may be relevant to the creditors in assessing the Independence of the Member; - (†)(i) a declaration that there are no other known prior Professional Services or other relationships that require disclosure; and - (i)(k) a declaration of indemnities (other than statutory indemnities) and uppfront ppayments, including: - the identity of each indemnifier or provider of an ulpfront provider of an ulpfront provider (name and relationship with the insolvent Entity); - (ii) the extent and nature of each indemnity or uUpfront pPayment; - (iii) a statement as to where the funds are being held; - (iv) when and how the funds will be applied; - (v) whether there are any conditions imposed on the use of funds; and - (vi) that there are no other indemnities or uUpfront pPayments to be disclosed. - 4.265 In addition to the requirements contained in paragraph 4.245, a Member in Public Practice should consider including in the Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) a declaration setting out all relationships the Member, the Member's Firm, a Network Firm or their Partners or those Managerial Employees in the Office in which the Member practises, have had more than two years prior to the Appointment with:

+- (a) the insolvent Entity; - (b) if the insolvent Entity is a company an Associate of the company; - (c) if the insolvent Entity is an individual: - (i) an Immediate or Close Family member of the individual; - (ii) a spouse or dependant of an Immediate or Close Family member of the individual: or - (iii) any Entity with which the individual or any of the persons listed above are associated:- - (d) any other Entity that may be relevant to the creditors in assessing the Independence of the Member.
+ARITA 15